 Moreover, multiple ejaculations increase the level of estrogen in the body.
 The more you ejaculate, the lower your androgen receptor activity (aka lower free-floating testosterone).
 Higher estrogen and lower testosterone can throw your body out of whack for days.
 If this happens often, like with a masturbation addiction, this imbalance can severely damage your T levels long-term.

 So what’s the solution?
 Have sex.
 Find a partner, though some prefer the use of a sex doll, and revel in that intimacy.
 Unlike masturbation, sex is proven to increase testosterone levels because of the sexual arousal and personal intimacy needed for the act.
 Older men who have sex have higher testosterone levels than those who don’t, and a study of couples found they had higher T levels on nights where they had sex over nights they didn’t.

 Having sex 1-2 times a day will keep your testosterone strong and your health and wellness vivacious.
 Doctor’s orders!

 Don’t believe everything you read or hear about testosterone.
 It is possible to boost your testosterone with natural and healthy lifestyle changes.
 But those changes shouldn’t necessarily include endurance exercise, depriving yourself of fats and carbs, eating too much soy, over-drinking, and over-stimulating your mini-me.

 If you want to increase your testosterone levels with healthy lifestyle changes, learn more with my article 13 Ways To Increase Testosterone Naturally.
 Ready to take the ultimate step?
-Sign up for The EDGE Blueprint Consult a genetic-based report and private consultation that will get you started on a total body transformation.
+Sign up for our G1 Performance Health program, a genetic-based report and private consultation that will get you started on a total body transformation.